How to Make Shiro An (白あん)/ White Bean Paste

 add sugar and namaan

-cook shiroan pasteshiro an
+cook shiroan paste

 cool down shiroan